daneb/my_lifes_playbook/README.md

 When criticism to me is given to apply silence to the process so the person being courageous can have confidence to do it again.
 People take time to think and to make a point / question / statement.
 Don't just dismiss what their saying.
 Carefully and succinctly deal with it despite how insignificant it may appear to me.
 Don't just talk, do.
 And when others beat you to it, praise and rejoice with them.
+Not all ideas worth pursuing, are worth pursuing well.

 ### Ideas
 Ideas sometimes need education to live and thrive.